 Nevada County Probate Referee

-All non-cash assets in a probate estate must be valued by a probate referee.
+A probate referee must value all non-cash assets in a probate estate.
 For example, the probate referee serving Nevada County is:

 Kevin P. Eckard